valz14/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm Valerie, a 3rd-year PhD student in Computer Science at the University of Chicago advised by [Blase Ur](https://www.blaseur.com/){:target="\_blank"}.
-My work aims to enhance the experiences of non-technical users in programming smart homes and social robots.
+I'm Valerie, a PhD student in Computer Science at the University of Chicago, specializing in Human Computer Interaction and advised by [Blase Ur](https://www.blaseur.com/){:target="\_blank"}.
+My work aims to improve the experiences of novice users in programming smart homes and social robots.